tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/gnn/keras/layers/Readout.md

 arguments `edge_set_name=...`, `node_set_name=...` or `from_context=True`.
 From there, the keyword argument `feature_name=...` selects the feature.

 Both the initialization of and the call to this layer accept arguments to select the feature location and the feature name.
 The call arguments take effect for that call only and can supply missing values, but they are not allowed to contradict initialization arguments.
-The feature name can be left unset to select tfgnn.DEFAULT_STATE_NAME.
+The feature name can be left unset to select tfgnn.HIDDEN_STATE.

 #### For example: